PuzzelSolutions/SMS/sections/Common.md

 </td><td>No</td></tr>
 <tr><td>age</td><td>Integer</td><td>Only relevant for premium rate messages.<br/>
 Defines an age limit for message content.
 The mobile network operators enforces this.<br/><br/>
-IMPORTANT: If the service is a subscription service all premium rate messages must have age set to 18. <br/><br/>Valid values are:<br/>
+IMPORTANT: If the service is a subscription service, all premium rate messages must have age set to 18. <br/><br/>Valid values are:<br/>
 <ul>
 <li>0</li>
 <li>16</li>